Antonio Spadaro

 Antonio Spadaro, SJ (born 6 July 1966) is an Italian Jesuit priest, journalist and writer.

+Career

-He has been the editor in chief of the Jesuit-affiliated journal La Civiltà Cattolica since 2011.
+Spadaro has been the editor in chief of the Jesuit-affiliated journal La Civiltà Cattolica since 2011.
 He is also a consultor to both the Pontifical Council for Culture and the Secretariat for Communications (previously known as the Pontifical Council for Social Communications).

 He is described as being very close to Pope Francis, who is also a Jesuit.

-Vatican City—United States relations
+The pope named him as the incoming secretary of the Dicastery for Culture and Education in September 2023.

+Controversy

-In July 2017 Spadaro co-wrote, a controversial article entitled "Evangelical Fundamentalism and Catholic Integralism" in which he and Argentine Presbyterian Marcelo Figueroa made political statements attacking the supporters of United States president Donald Trump.
+In July 2017, Spadaro co-wrote, an article entitled "Evangelical Fundamentalism and Catholic Integralism," in which he and Argentine Presbyterian Marcelo Figueroa made criticized the supporters of United States president Donald Trump.
 The article was approved by the Cardinal Secretary of State Pietro Parolin and published in the Jesuit journal La Civiltà Cattolica.
 Sparado and Figueroa described American political life as Manichaean and said the Trump administration was responsible for promoting an "apocalyptic geopolitics", comparing American conservative Christians to ISIS.
-Spadaro took aim at American Catholics who supported the conservative movement and Trump in particular.
-Spadaro published an article in which he criticized Trump advisor Steve Bannon for his ideological ties to Calvinist theologian Rousas John Rushdoony in spite of his Catholic faith.
+Spadaro also criticized American Catholics who supported the conservative movement and Trump in particular.

+Spadaro later published an article in which he criticized Trump advisor Steve Bannon for his ideological ties to Calvinist theologian Rousas John Rushdoony.
 He also singled out Church Militant for "shocking rhetoric."
 Spadaro said that American Catholics and Protestants both promoted an "ecumenism of conflict" over abortion, same-sex marriage, and religious education in schools that also included a "xenophobic and Islamophobic vision", transforming it into an intolerant "ecumenism of hate."
 The article also criticized conservatives for being uncritical of militarism, capitalism and the arms industry and for disregarding the environment.